Ezra Jack Keats: Books

-Keats' works have been translated into some 20 languages, including Japanese, French, Danish, Norwegian, Spanish, Italian, Portuguese, Turkish, German, Swedish, Thai, Chinese, and Korean.
+Keats was asked to create children's books by Elizabeth Riley of Crowell, which published his first children's title, Jubilant for Sure, written by Elisabeth Hubbard Lansing, in 1954.
+To prepare for the assignment, Keats went to rural Kentucky, where the story takes place, to sketch.
+Many children's books followed, including the Danny Dunn adventure series, by Jay Williams and Raymond Abrashkin, and an ethnographic series by Tillie S. Pine and Joseph Levine, beginning with The Indians Knew.
+All told, Keats illustrated nearly 70 books written by other authors.

 My Dog Is Lost was Keats' first attempt at writing his own children's book, co-authored with Pat Cherr, in 1960.
 The main character, Juanito, is an eight-year-old Spanish speaker newly arrived in New York City from Puerto Rico who has lost his dog.
 Searching throughout the city, he is helped by children in Chinatown, Little Italy, Park Avenue and Harlem.
 In this early work, Keats incorporated Spanish words into the story and featured minority children as central characters.

-Two years later, Viking published The Snowy Day, which received the Caldecott Medal for the most distinguished picture book for children in 1963.
-The story follows a very young boy named Peter as he spends a day playing in the snow.
-Peter is African-American, although his race is never mentioned.
-Peter was inspired by a Life magazine clipping from 1940.
-Keats wrote, "Then began an experience that turned my life around — working on a book with a black kid as hero.
-None of the manuscripts I'd been illustrating featured any black kids — except for token blacks in the background.
+In 1962, Viking Press published The Snowy Day, which received the Caldecott Medal for the most distinguished picture book for children the following year.
+Keats wrote, "Then began an experience that turned my life around - working on a book with a black kid as hero.
+None of the manuscripts I'd been illustrating featured any black kids - except for token blacks in the background.
 My book would have him there simply because he should have been there all along."
 After years of illustrating books written by others, Keats found a voice of his own through Peter.
-The techniques that give The Snowy Day its unique look — collage with cutouts of patterned paper fabric and oilcloth; handmade stamps; spatterings of India ink with a toothbrush — were methods Keats had never used before.
+The techniques that give The Snowy Day its unique look - collage with cutouts of patterned paper fabric and oilcloth; handmade stamps; spatterings of India ink with a toothbrush - were methods Keats had never used before.
 "I was like a child playing," he wrote.
-"I was in a world with no rules."
+"I was in a world with no rules.".
 The Snowy Day was one of 22 books written and illustrated by Keats, and more than any other, became a classic of children's literature.

-Peter appears in a total of seven books, during which he grows and matures: Whistle for Willie, Peter's Chair, A Letter to Amy, Goggles!, Hi, Cat! and Pet Show!.
+Peter appears in a total of seven books, during which he grows and matures: Whistle for Willie, Peter's Chair, A Letter to Amy, Goggles!, Hi, Cat!, and Pet Show!.
 Keats skillfully weaves into his plots a sense of the dilemmas and even dangers his protagonists face.
-In The Snowy Day Peter, about four years old, yearns to join a snowball fight but learns he is too small when a stray snowball knocks him down.
-Later, he learns how to assume the role of older brother (Peter's Chair), to stand up to his friends when he invites a girl to his birthday party (A Letter to Amy), and to avoid the violence of a gang of older boys (Goggles!).
+In The Snowy Day, Peter, about four years old, yearns to join a snowball fight but learns he is too small when a stray snowball knocks him down.
+Later, Peter learns how to whistle (Whistle for Willie), to assume the role of older brother (Peter's Chair), to stand up to his friends when he invites a girl to his birthday party (A Letter to Amy), and to avoid the violence of a gang of older boys (Goggles!).